-• Provide products and services that meet consumer and customer needs • Provide appropriate information about products 1.
-Safety and and services Quality • Enforce governance over safety and quality of products and services • Guarantee safety and quality of products and services • No discrimination and respect and acceptance toward diversity • Respect of human rights and no harassment No child labor No forced labor 2.
-Human • Compliance with laws and regulations regarding wages Compliance with laws and regulations regarding Rights and Labor working hours Respect to freedom of association and collective bargaining rights indigenous people

-3. The Environment

-Reduce greenhouse gas emissions

-Environmental preservation of air, water, soil, etc.

-Efficient use of resources

-Chemical substance management Conservation of biodiversity
+Category Content 1.
+Safety and Quality Provide products and services that meet consumer and customer needs Provide appropriate information about products and services Enforce governance over safety and quality of products and services Guarantee safety and quality of products and services 2.
+Human Rights and Labor No discrimination and respect and acceptance toward diversity Respect of human rights and no harassment No child labor No forced labor Compliance with laws and regulations regarding wages Compliance with laws and regulations regarding working hours Respect to freedom of association and collective bargaining rights Adherence to occupational health and safety Respect to the rights of local residents and indigenous people 3.
+The Environment Environmental management Reduce greenhouse gas emissions Environmental preservation of air, water, soil, etc. Efficient use of resources Chemical substance management Conservation of biodiversity 4.
+Responsible Mineral Sourcing Conflict minerals 5.
+Compliance Compliance with laws and regulations Compliance with competition laws Prevention of corruption Prohibition of conflicts of interest Confidential information controls and safeguards Whistleblower protection Export trade Intellectual property protection Exclusion of antisocial forces 6.
+Information Disclosure Disclosure of information to stakeholders